August 1

 0 comments

-How to use sus4 chords as upper structure chords
+The magic of sus4 upper structure chords

 By Thomas Gunther